 Alumni, parents, students, and friends of Penn Dental Medicine are invited to Take a Seat in either the William W.M.
-Cheung Auditorium of the Thomas Evans Building (formerly B-60) or the Levy Building Auditorium (formerly B-13).
+Cheung Auditorium of the Thomas Evans building (formerly B-60) or the Arthur E. Corby Auditorium (formerly B-13) of the Levy building.
 Seats can be named with a tax-deductible donation of $1,000.
 Donations are recognized through personalized nameplates on individual seats.

 Your Seat Tells Your Story